Seven Seas Marine Life Park: History

 Plans to build the park were made as early as 1971, with costs estimating around $6.7 million.
 In April 1971, a landscaping project proposal passed, funding a local landscaping company $7,702 to provide 195,000 square feet of Bermuda grass for the park, and $3,121 to prune 1,000 trees growing there.
 It was 70% complete in early April.

 During construction in 1970, several marine life fossils aged at around 100 million years were found at the site.

 The park opened on March 18, 1972.
 The 35 acre site was located in north Arlington off Interstate 30 near Six Flags Over Texas and adjacent to Arlington Stadium.

 The park lost almost half a million dollars in 1972, 1973 and 1974 and after the 1975 season, the animals were sold.
 The park reopened for the 1976 season as Hawaii Kai.
 The attendance for that season was at an all-time low and the city council of Arlington voted to close the park because it did not generate enough revenue to both pay its operating expenses and pay off the bonded indebtedness.

-The property is now the site of the Arlington Sheraton Hotel and remnants of the park are still present around the hotel's pool.
+The Sheraton CentrePark Hotel (later the Sheraton Arlington Hotel) opened on the site in 1985.
+Remnants of the park remained around the hotel's pool.
+The hotel will close in February 2026 for demolition and replacement by a Loews Hotel.